lvaylet/devops-exercise/README.md

 2. Explain various options available to monitor the system logs on this server remotely.

 Monitoring the logs manually could be as simple as logging in through SSH and `tail -f` the relevant log file(s).
-[Nagios](https://www.nagios.org/) (or any similar monitoring software) is another option if the process needs to be automated, with alerts and notifications when something goes wrong.
+[Nagios](https://www.nagios.org/) or an [Elasticsearch + Logstash + Kibana stack](https://www.digitalocean.com/community/tutorial_series/centralized-logging-with-elk-stack-elasticsearch-logstash-and-kibana-on-ubuntu-14-04) are good options if the process needs to be automated, with alerts and notifications when something goes wrong.